xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > animate some numbers appearing for each feature
 > then take a specific one and show a line + zoom in on the images

-Now that we've determined where the features are, we need to calculate their descriptors to start matching them across images.
+Now that we've determined where the features are, we need to calculate their descriptors.
-These can be thought of as information about the feature and its surroundings, and it should, for a given feature, stay the same across multiple images.
+Descriptors store information about the feature and its surroundings and, ideally, a feature should have very similar descriptors across multiple images and they should also be very different from other features, so we can correctly match them.

-Again, a simple algorithm could calculate the descriptor of a feature as the average value near its position.
+For example, a simple descriptor could just be the average value of the pixels near its position.
-This is unsurprisingly as bad as it is simple and we can see this by trying to match these two images -- that doesn't look great.
+This is unsurprisingly as bad as it is simple, and we can see this by trying it on these two images -- yeah, that doesn't look great.

-TODO: transition
+This approach is bad for a few reasons, the most important being that numbers aren't enough.
+We want to be able to encode more than just brightness and so we'll need to use vectors.

+> add something like a note about the Sobel operator, which is how we calculated.
+> then do the same operations on the image

-Since just numbers seem to be a little restrictive, let's say that the descriptor will be a vector with a magnitude of the average value and direction being the image gradient.
+An improved descriptor could then be a vector with a magnitude of the average value and orientation set to the image gradient (i.e. the direction of the color change).
+This should at least somewhat improve stability when rotating or scaling the image, but, again, not by much

 Let's improve this a bit and say that a descriptor is actually a lot of vectors ...